YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/README.md

 Developing excellent user documentation for a Project/Tool/App is streamlined using this predefined Template.
 This Template walks one through the process of creating fantastic user documentation one page at a time.
 The pages in the Template cover a specific topic of user documentation, formating options, notes, and points to ponder.
 The Template then quickly converts to a website using MkDocs.
 Or you can use this Template as guidance for your own approach.
 Not every page or suggestion needs to be implemented, it is highly enccourage that a Getting Started, How To Guide and Reference Guide pages be inclued.

 ---
+<h2 align="center">Template Repository In GitHub</h2>

+GitHub enables defining a repository as a template.
+This feature allows users to create new repositories with the same directory structure, branches, and files.
+Template repositories enable a standard format for projects within a group or organization or define a typical setup for your work.

+---